nicklockwood/SwiftFormat/README.md

 > If the options you want aren't exposed, and disabling the rule doesn't solve the problem, the rules are implemented in the file `Rules.swift`, so you can modify them and build a new version of the command-line tool.
 If you think your changes might be generally useful, make a pull request.

+Q. I don't want to be surprised by new rules added when I upgrade SwiftFormat.
+How can I prevent this?

+> A. You can use the `--rules` argument to specify an exclusive list of rules to run.
+I new rules are added, they won't be enabled if you have specified a `--rules` list in your SwiftFormat configuration.

 *Q. Why can't I set the indent width or choose between tabs/spaces in the [SwiftFormat for Xcode](#xcode-source-editor-extension) options?*

 > Indent width and tabs/spaces can be configured in Xcode on a per project-basis.
 You'll find the option under "Text Settings" in the right-hand sidebar.